Angemon92/Intelligent_systems-Laptop_price_prediction/README.md

 | 20.050    | 79.990   | 169.200  | 259.100  | 340.000  | 2000.000 |
 Laptops which attributes does not satisfy any of constraints are removed from dataset.
 Near 4000 laptops are removed.
 #### Exploratory analysis
 There will be shown plots that give more information about attributes.
 First plot is frequency distribution of output attribute, selling price, presented with histogram plot.
-Next 8 plots represent  distributions of categorical attributes and last 4 plots represent relationship between selling price, y axis, and continous attribute, x axis.
+Next 8 plots represent  frequency distributions of categorical attributes and last 4 plots represent relationship between selling price, y axis, and continous attribute, x axis.
 ###### Selling price
 ![alt tag](https://raw.github.com/Angemon92/Inetelligent_systems-Laptop_price_prediction/master/Pictures/1 SellingPrice DIstibution.jpg)